 Finally a view reports the evolution of the VO running and waiting jobs, that can help monitor the overall activity, and help investigate bad performances issues, in particular in the context of opportunistic usage of resources.

-(2) The VO Data Management comprises two functions that help VO administrators track full storage elements or prevent them from filling up, track and clean up inconsistencies between the file catalog and storage elements, deal with the decommissioning of storage elements.
+(2) The VO Data Management comprises two features that help VO administrators to track full storage elements or prevent them from filling up, track and clean up inconsistencies between the file catalog and storage elements, deal with the decommissioning of storage elements.

 The catalog-based SE scan periodically checks the filling rate of the storage elements (SE) supporting the VO.
 Those over a per-VO configurable threshold are scanned against the VO logical file catalog (LFC).
 Reports provide a list of heavy users according to the LFC along with their current VO membership status, and help the VO administrators to contact those users to ask them to clean up or migrate their files.